-Preliminary Determination on Draft Site Permit
+Preliminary Determination on Draft Permit

 Minnesota Rule 7854.0800 states, "Within 45 days after acceptance of the application by the Commission, the Commission shall make a preliminary determination whether a permit may be issued or should be denied.
-If the preliminary determination is to issue a permit, the Commission shall prepare a draft site permit for the project.
-The draft site permit must identify the permittee, the proposed LWECS, and proposed permit conditions."
+If the preliminary determination is to issue a permit, the Commission shall prepare a draft site permit for the project."

-Issuing a draft site permit does not confer an authority to construct an LWECS.
-The Commission may change, amend or modify the draft site permit in any respect before final issuance or may deny the site permit at a later date.
+Issuing a DSP does not confer authority to construct an LWECS.
+The Commission may change, amend or modify the DSP in any respect before final issuance or may deny the site permit at a later date.